mgorav/golang-docker-healthcheck/README.md

 ## Conclusion

-This project demonstrates health-check for a server implemented in Go, for a docker container built from scratch.
+This project demonstrates health-check for a server implemented in Go, for a docker container build from scratch.